Log in

 Keep doing it until you get all 4 screws tightened down together.

 I know this might be a pain but every Kavan extender kit that I've done over the years I have never had problem when don this way.
-I have use (installed) seven Kavan kits ( this one will make #Cool that I have purchased and installed from Hobby Lobby Int. over the years.
+I have use (installed) seven Kavan kits ( this one will make # that I have purchased and installed from Hobby Lobby Int. over the years.

 The surgical gaskets I have found to seal the air leaking problems.
 The Cox gaskets are not thick enough and most of the time the ones in the its are dried out and brittle.